embulk/embulk/embulk-docs/src/built-in.rst

       parser:
         ...

-In most of cases, you'll use guess to configure the parsers and decoders.
+In most of cases, you'll use guess to configure the parser and decoders.
 See also `Quick Start <https://github.com/embulk/embulk#quick-start>`_.

 CSV parser plugin
 ------------------